-Red Rocks Church began with in the unlikeliest of places—the back of a remote, run-down theme park in Golden, Colorado.
+Red Rocks Church began in the unlikeliest of places—the back of a remote, run-down theme park named Heritage Square—in Golden, Colorado on January 9, 2005.

-Following the same multi-site model, we started a campus at the Denver Women’s Correctional Facility with the prison-focused outside ministry God Behind Bars.
-Hundreds of women packed their prison’s gymnasium to watch the same message as other Red Rocks attendees.
-The walls shook with their voices as they worshipped God.
-Many were baptized right in the prison.
-Even more accepted Christ as their Savior.
+Following the same multi-site model, Red Rocks began holding services at the Denver Women’s Correctional Facility with the prison ministry God Behind Bars.
+Hundreds of women packed the prison’s gymnasium to watch the message and worship alongside our other Denver campuses.

-In late 2014, we were informed that our now cherished Heritage Square lease would not be renewed.
-Our directors were anxious, and again on the hunt for a new location.
-A brand new building was out of the question.
-God made it clear this church was meant to build stories, not buildings.
+In late 2014, we were informed that our building’s lease in Heritage Square would not be renewed and that the theme park would be torn down altogether.
+The hunt for a new location began again, but a brand new building was out of the question; God had made it clear that this church was meant to build stories, not to build new buildings.

-A for-sale Vietnamese grocery store in Lakewood came to our attention.
+A Vietnamese grocery store, that was for sale in Lakewood, soon came to the attention of the Red Rocks Church leadership team.
 It contained aisles of food, rows of fish on ice, and even live frogs.
-The enormous space wasn’t pretty, but it was perfect for the church’s ministry needs.
+The enormous space wasn’t pretty, but it was perfect in terms of size, parking, and location.

-Our “Building Stories” campaign raised the money needed to purchase the building, and a temporary Denver location, nicknamed “Catfish,” served as additional space for us until Lakewood opened its doors in 2014.
+Red Rock Church’s “Building Stories” campaign raised the money needed to purchase the building, and a temporary Denver location, nicknamed “Catfish” (for its large size, and unfortunately because of the smell).
+The Catfish Campus served as additional space for us until the Lakewood Campus opened its doors in February 2015.

-That year, God again showed us He was leading the church and was in complete control.
-Abundant Life Church in Arvada approached us with a large building and a proposal: They would sell the church to Red Rocks if we would help reach the people of Arvada with the gospel.
+That year, God again showed us that He was leading the church and that He was in complete control.
+Abundant Life Church in Arvada approached us with a large building and a proposal: they would sell their church building to Red Rocks if we would help reach the people of Arvada with the gospel.